4.12 Evaluation of Faculty

 • Reviews all previous evaluations for compliance with policies and procedures.

-• If after receiving the recommendation of the All-College Faculty Tenure and Promotion Committee the Provost/VPAA is not satisfied that the review has complied with policies and procedures, the Provost/VPAA must return the recommendation with suggestions to the previous reviewer or body for reconsideration and response.
+• If after receiving the recommendation of the All-College Faculty Tenure and Promotion Committee the Provost and VPAA is not satisfied that the review has complied with policies and procedures, the Provost and VPAA must return the recommendation with suggestions to the previous reviewer or body for reconsideration and response.
 Copies of these communications are provided to the candidate and prior reviewing bodies.

 • Evaluates the performance of the candidate and drafts a recommendation with justifications.
-A copy of the recommendation is provided to the candidate and prior reviewing individuals and bodies (the Dean, and typically the planning unit personnel committee).
+A copy of the recommendation is provided to the candidate, the Dean and the departmental review committee.
 The candidate shall be provided three days to appeal a negative recommendation of the Provost to the Faculty Personnel Appeals Committee before the Provost and VPAA forwards all recommendations to the President.

-• When the Provost/VPAA is satisfied that the evaluations have complied with all policies and procedures, the file along with the recommendation will be forwarded to the President.
+• When the Provost and VPAA is satisfied that the evaluations have complied with all policies and procedures, the file along with the recommendation will be forwarded to the President.

 The President: